kcybulski/prosody-modules/mod_smacks_noerror/README.markdown

 unacked message stanzas instead of sending error replies.
 Unacked iq stanzas are still answered with an error reply though.

+If you disable mod_offline, this module will also silence "message not delivered" error messages that will otherwise be generated when prosody would normally store offline message but can't do this because of disabled mod_offline.
+If mod_offline is *not* disabled this module will not change offline storage behaviour at all.

 Warning
 =======